 Investing for beginners

 Important information - the value of investments can go down as well as up so you may not get back what you invest.
 Tax treatment depends on personal circumstances and all tax rules may change in the future.
 You can't normally access money in a SIPP until age 55.
+Withdrawals from a Junior ISA will not be possible until the child reaches age 18.
 This information is not a personal recommendation for any particular investment.
 If you are unsure about the suitability of an investment you should speak to an authorised financial adviser.

 Every investor starts somewhere

 If you’re new to the world of investing, it can feel like there’s a lot to learn.
 To get you on the right track, our investing for beginners section will introduce you to what investing's about and how to invest with us.
 We'll also touch on some FAQs.

 People invest for all sorts of reasons, but one of the main reasons they invest is to make any spare money they might have work harder for them.

 Money sitting in a bank is secure, but low interest rates and inflation mean it's unlikely to amount to much over time.
 While money that’s invested has the chance to potentially grow (of course it could fall in value too, but that's the risk of investing).